thejessewinton/jessewinton.works/src/content/index.md

     description: 'Worked with hundreds of clients across North America to brand, design, and build their homes on the web.'
 ---

-Engineer who designs.
-Designer who codes. _NYC._ Specializing in designing and building exceptional web experiences with modern frameworks.
+Design engineer.
+Engineer who designs, designer who codes.
+Specializing in designing and building exceptional web experiences with modern frameworks.
 Typescript and type-safety diehard.
 Former Senior Design Engineer at [PlanetScale](https://planetscale.com), marketing an endgame MySQL platform with the brand team.

 Looking for the next thing.
+NYC.